-Under the Chairpersonship of the Police Commissioner, City Level Committees have also been set up.
+Under the Chairpersonship of the Police Commissioner, City Level Committees have also been set up to review implementation of the PoA Act.
 Government Public Prosecutor, Municipal Commissioner and Scheduled Caste/ Scheduled Tribe Members of Municipal Corporation are members of these Committees.
-These Committees review the cases under the PoA Act.
-During the year 2016, the Committee held 24 meetings.
+During the year 2017, the Committee held 24 meetings.